PriyankaManivannan15/Digital-Future-AWS-Cloud-Projects/README.md

 Key Components:
 - AWS Architecture Diagram: A visual guide to the proposed cloud setup.
 - Detailed Pricing Breakdown: Transparent cost analysis for the migration and ongoing cloud operations.

+## Learning Outcome
+Through this project, I have gained a deep understanding of AWS cloud services and how to apply this knowledge in a consultancy-style report.
+This experience has equipped me with the skills to effectively communicate the benefits of cloud migration and provide detailed, actionable plans for businesses considering this transition.